Overview of the baker process#

 If you plan to be a baker, Concordium recommends using the Desktop Wallet.

 To check the minimum amount required to become a baker, see Show chain parameters.

-This overview describes the recommended scenario for running a node and becoming a baker on the Concordium blockchain.
-The guide assumes that you’ll be using the Desktop Wallet in combination with a Ledger Nano S hardware wallet to generate baker key and that you’ll be running the baker node on a server with Ubuntu.
+This overview describes the recommended scenario for running a node and becoming a baker on the Concordium blockchain, using Desktop Wallet in combination with a Ledger Nano S hardware wallet to generate baker keys.

 You’ll need to install and set up the Desktop Wallet to create and manage identities and accounts and add a baker.
 See Set up the Desktop Wallet.

 Once you’ve installed the Desktop Wallet, you must set up an identity and an initial account.
-We also recommend that you create a separate account to use as a baker account.
+You may want to create a separate account to use as a baker account, since the Identity Provider knows the user who submits the initial account to the chain.
 See Create an identity and an initial account in the Desktop Wallet and Create an account in the Desktop Wallet.